njdehoog/Spelt/README.md

 ## Documentation

-Documentation for Spelt can be found at [docs.spelt.io](http://docs.spelt.io/).
-This documentation was originally written for the [Spelt Mac app](http://spelt.io/), but most of it applies to the CLI as well.
+Documentation for Spelt can be found [here](http://docs.spelt.io.s3-website-us-east-1.amazonaws.com).
+This documentation was originally written for the Spelt Mac app, but most of it applies to the CLI as well.

 If you spot any errors in the documentation, please submit a pull request in the [documentation repository](https://github.com/njdehoog/docs.spelt.io).